-- a spatial concept of the competition site defining functional (land-use zoning) and spatial organisation of the site, - a development strategy of the competition site, including phasing of proposed development, - integration of the spatial concept of the competition site into the broader context of the area of interest, - a more detailed functional and spatial urban design solution of specific buildable areas (their selection will be specified in the invitation to the 2nd phase of the competition), - the concept for placement of architectural (artistic, landscaping) interventions in the area and detailed design of one specific intervention, - a proposal of key principles of public space design around Lake Milada, which should be part of the future design code of the area.
+- a concept of the area of interest with the demarcation of functional areas and their basic functional and spatial layout resolution, - a development strategy of the competition site, including development phasing, - integration of the concept of the competition site into the broader context of the area of interest, - a more detailed resolution of the functional and spatial layout of specific buildable areas (their selection will be specified in the invitation to the 2nd phase of the competition), - the concept for placement of architectural (artistic, landscaping) interventions in the area and detailed resolution of one specific intervention, - a proposal of the most important principles of the creation of public spaces, which should be part of the future Design manual of the area.

-Competition entries in the 2nd phase of the competition should present conceptual solutions addressing individual topics of the assignment (see Scope of the Competition).
-They should also contribute to the implementation of the Shared Vision of the Lake Milada area, they must respect the values and limitations of the area and principles of sustainable regional development.
+Competition proposals in the 2nd phase of the contest should contain work-in-progress concepts of the resolutions of individual themes of the assignment (see Scope of the Competition).
+They should contribute to the implementation of the shared vision of the Lake Milada area and shall respect the values and limitation of the area and principles of sustainable area development.